This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 4. Sound enhances memory and engagement.

 Years ago, I owned a video production company (Intelligent Video Solutions) and worked with professional service firms long before TikTok and IG were a thing.
 All the stuff that was true then is even more true now.
 I was a little too early.
-Can't wait to do things differently here.
 The time is right.

 The majority of B2B video adverts do not grab viewers “attention” or “drive brand recall”, according to new research from the LinkedIn B2B Institute and advertising research firm Media Science.
 Of the 109 real B2B adverts shown to 770 users as they scroll through a LinkedIn feed, 53% of participants fail to recognise the advert and, of those, only 36% correctly identify the brand.
 The results come from biometric tracking while the user watches the advert, combined with a post-tracking recall survey.
 Put another way, on average only 19% of participants both remember the advert and attribute it to the correct brand.
 According to the study, 81% of the time the “creative and media dollars behind a campaign are wasted” as they fail to be noticeable or memorable.